jeffpar/pcjs.v1/docs/pcx86/README.md

 </machine>
 ```

-Next, we can add a Floppy Disk Controller (FDC) component.
+Next, we can add a Floppy Drive Controller (FDC) component.
 And since we want to be able to "load" and "unload" floppy
 disks at will, we'll include some UI controls.

 ```xml